Is Allen Carr’s Easyway To Stop Smoking Really Easy?

 You’re allowed or even encouraged to smoke during the session – they now have outside smoking breaks.
 It seems the reason for this curious feature is that you won’t be distracted by an unsatisfied need to smoke and will therefore be able to concentrate better on the content of the lecture.

 Then you smoke a symbolic final cigarette, after which another will never touch your lips in the rest of your life.

 These days it’s slightly different.
 The sessions are called seminars and are run by facilitators.
 There are five smoking breaks and this may explain why the events now last six hours.
 And they accommodate up to twenty-five people.
 Obviously the seminars are really lectures, and there can be little, if any, individual attention.

 Then question, then, is whether merely listening to a lecture with regular smoking breaks is an effective way not only to stop smoking but to stay stopped?

 The Symonds Method compared

 All smokers have the same problem: addiction to the poison nicotine.
 But all smokers are unique individuals.
 That is why stop-smoking counselling, for best results, needs to be tailored to the situation and needs of each of person.
 This can’t be done by being talked at for several hours.
 The Symonds Method does not use lectures or seminars.
 It’s done on a one-to-one basis, but couples can also be accommodated.

 With the Symonds Method there are, by design, no smoking breaks.
 This is because it’s important for clients to become aware of and to talk about what they feel – if anything – when they haven’t smoked for a while.
 You can’t do this if you’re smoking up to the last minute.
-No so-called psychotherapy or guided imagery relaxation technique is included.
+No so-called psychotherapy or guided imagery is included.
 What smokers are helped to do is to understand why they’ve been in such a predicament for so long – and how simple it is to escape from it if you go about it in the right way.